 Impact of COVID-19

-The Group has considered the potential impact of the COVID-19 pandemic in the significant accounting judgements, estimates and assumptions.
+The Group continues to consider the potential impact of the COVID-19 pandemic in the significant accounting judgements, estimates and assumptions.
 However, as these are subject to increased uncertainty the actual outcomes may differ from the estimates.

 Going concern: